- 5 large eggs

 - In another large bowl with clean beaters, beat egg whites until stiff peaks form.
 With a spatula, stir a fourth of the egg whites into chocolate mixture until no white streaks remain.
 Fold in remaining egg whites until combined.

 - Transfer to prepared dish.
 Bake at 350° for 40-45 minutes or until the top is puffed and center appears set.
+If desired, dust with confectioners' sugar.
 Serve immediately.
 Yield: 6 servings.

 Reviews forHot Cocoa Souffle

 "Anyone know how to bake this in individual ramekins?"